-The Group classifies its financial liabilities as: (a) financial liabilities at FVTPL or (b) financial liabilities measured at amortized cost.
+The Group classifies its financial liabilities as: (i) financial liabilities at FVTPL or (ii) financial liabilities measured at amortized cost.

-The Group's financial liabilities include trade and other payables, accrued expenses, customer deposits, Interest-bearing loans, and lease liabilities.
+The Group's financial liabilities include trade and other payables, accrued expenses, customer deposits, interest-bearing loans, and lease liabilities.
 Interest-bearing loans consist of short-term bank loans, two-step loans, bonds, long-term bank loans, and other borrowings.

-(Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)
+As of March 31, 2023 and For the Three Months Period Then Ended (unaudited) (Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)

+ii.
 Financial liabilities (continued)